MedHK23/MedViLaM/README.md

 If you find this repository useful, please consider citing this paper:
 ```
 @misc{xu2023learning,
-      title={MedViLaM: A multimodal large language model with advanced generalizability and explainability for radiography image analysis},
+      title=MedViLaM: A multimodal large language model with advanced generalizability and explainability for medical data understanding and generation},
-      author={Lijian Xu and Ziyu Ni and Xinglong Liu and Xiaosong Wang and Hongsheng Li and Shaoting Zhang},
+      author={Lijian Xu and Ziyu Ni and  Liu and Xiaoyu Yang and Hongsheng Li and Shaoting Zhang},
-      year={2023},
+      year={2024},
       eprint={2311.01092},
       archivePrefix={arXiv},
       primaryClass={cs.CV}